 However, if you navigate to different places and need to change out the sharing settings of Network at short notice, there exists shortcut ways, using which you can easily configure these settings.
 In this article, we’ll discuss the different ways to make sharing allowed or disallowed with the network you’re connected with.

 Change Network Status From Public To Private

 Change Network Status Using Settings Charm

-1. Press Windows Key + I combination on the keyboard to reveal the Settings charm.
+1. In Windows 8.1, press Windows Key + I combination on the keyboard to reveal the Settings charm.
 Now in the bottom, click on the Network icon there.
 Alternatively, you can click on the Network icon in the notification area on the taskbar.

 2. Now in the Networks section, right-click over the network whose status you’re looking for to change, select Turn sharing on or off.

 3. Finally, you have the options to select between Private and Public status for your network.
 If you select Yes, turn on sharing or connect to devices, the network will be switched to Private status.